navikt/baseimages/java-11/appdynamics/README.md

 ## Configuration of AppDynamics

-To enable AppDynamics you must set the environment variable `APPD_ENABLE` to true.
+To enable AppDynamics you must set the environment variable `APPD_ENABLED` to true.
 The easiest is to set this in your Dockerfile:

 ```